 Flipboard boasts over 145 million engaged monthly users.
 That is, people actively opening and engaging with Flipboard in any given month.
 This doesn’t appear to be a vanity metric: Enevoldsen states that “the only way that you’re really part of that number is if you have actively opened…and engaged with Flipboard in any given month”.

 Enevoldsen claims that Flipboard works on a ‘publisher first’ basis – that “Flipboard won’t succeed if publishers don’t succeed”.
 It’s a platform-agnostic service, preloaded on Samsung devices and it directs traffic straight to publishers’ sites, allowing them to monetise that traffic in their own environment.

 2018 marked a period of rapid growth which Enevoldsen attributes to:

-Recently, we at Mathematics were lucky enough to have a chat with Jessica Elsey, Flipboard’s UK News Editor.
-Jess handles publisher on-boarding and day-to-day editorial management; working with publications and helping them experience every potential benefit that Flipboard has to offer.
+Recently, we at Mathematics were lucky enough to have a chat with Jessica Elsey, Flipboard’s International Managing Editor.
+Jess handles publisher on-boarding and day-to-day editorial management, working with publications and helping them explore every potential benefit that Flipboard has to offer.
 Flipboard works with over 4000 publishers, content creators and blogs – 250 of which are specific to the UK – and welcome the opportunity to introduce new publishers to the platform.
 Here’s what Jess had to say.